Acclaimed Indie Feature, DARK FEATHERS: Dance of the Geisha to open in limited USA Theatrical Release August 2, 2024

 FRIDAY, AUG.
 2, 2024 – LIMITED – Seeking playdates in three initial key markets:

-NEW YORK CITY & METRO, GREATER LOS ANGELES / SOUTHERN CALIFORNIA and SAN FRANCISCO / BAY AREA.
+NEW YORK CITY & METRO, GREATER LOS ANGELES / SOUTHERN CALIFORNIA and SAN FRANCISCO / BAY AREA, CHICAGO, PHOENIX.

 DISTRIBUTOR: